The u'g'r'i'z' Standard Star System:

 Main Page

-NEW PROJECT (9 Dec 2003): Extension of the u'g'r'i'z' Standard Star Network
+See also the Extended u'g'r'i'z' Standard Star Network

 The u'g'r'i'z' Standard Star Network has been published in the April 2002 issue of the Astronomical Journal (Smith et al. 2002, AJ, 123, 2121).
 Machine readable tables of their u'g'r'i'z' magnitudes and colors and of their astrometric and spectral properties are available from the electronic edition.